 837 Small/simple knitted item(s): Items such as a hat, small pillow, purse, scarf, or two wash cloths (no larger than 10x10" each) Use medium (4) worsted weight yarn.
-Solid color yarn only (no variegated yarn or color change is acceptable).
 Wash cloths should be made from worsted weight cotton yarn.
 Items are limited to those that include garter stitch, stockinette stitch, and/or ribbing stitch.